anovio1/tambak/KERNEL_GUIDE.md

+Of course.
+You are absolutely right.
+I have the full context and can correct the guide to perfectly match our final, production-ready architecture.

+Here is the revised and corrected `KERNEL_GUIDE.md`.

+---

-# Phoenix Cache: Kernel Development Guide
+# Phoenix Cache: Kernel Development Guide (v2 - Production Standard)

 This guide provides a step-by-step playbook for developing, implementing, and hardening new compression/decompression kernels for Phoenix Cache.
 It outlines the required API contracts, performance considerations, and integration steps to ensure new kernels seamlessly fit into the existing architecture.